ArmDeveloperEcosystem/systemready-guides/Rockchip/rk3399/TB_RK3399proD/readme.md

 ```

 The TB_RK3399ProD board should restart and boot into u-boot.
 If there is a pre-installed distro available on the on-board flash then the system will boot into it.

-# Booting standard distros on external storage (uSDCard/USB)
+# Booting standard distros on external storage (USB)

-If you have a bootable storage device with a Linux distro installed, connected to USB or installed in MMCslot the board may not automatically boot into it.
+If you have a bootable storage device with a Linux distro installed, connected to USB the board may not automatically boot into it.

+`
+Note:
+HDMI/DP display is currently not supported in this firmware image.
+So to interact with the board ensure you are connected via UART over a micro-USB cable.
+The default baudrate for the board is 1500000 (1.5M)
+`

-You have 2 options to boot into is:
+You have 2 options to boot force USB boot:

 * Option1: Manual boot device selection:
    1. Interrupt u-boot by hitting any key